jullienl/HPE-COM-baremetal/readme.md

 ## Preparation to run the playbooks

-1. Clone or download this repository or use Ansible Galaxy:
+1. Clone or download this repository on your Ansible control node
-   `ansible-galaxy role install HPE_COM_baremetal_provisioning`

 2. Update all variables located in `/vars` and for the Windows host provisioning, the variable in `/group_vars/Windows.yml`

 3. Copy the operating system ISOs to a web server defined by the variables `src_iso_url` and `src_iso_file`